SandeepMaikhuri/android-core/README.md

 ## Advice

 * Do not push into master
-* Do not put anything app-specific(_eu.fiveminutes.your-app-name_ stuff)
+* Do not put anything app-specific (_eu.fiveminutes.your-app-name_ stuff)
 * Put dependencies in **fiveminutes/build.gradle**
 * We like it when the code is test covered or has demo showcasing it.
-You can skip demo if your code is not interactive/visible to the user.
+You can skip demo if your code is not interactive/visible to the user

 ## Writing tests